getninjas/gaiden/README.md

   1.2 `git pull --tags origin master`;

+2. Run `npm run version` command;

-2. run `npm version major|minor|patch -m "Message of your changes"` (important: you need to be an admin to push on master);
+3. run `npm version major|minor|patch -m "Message of your changes"` (important: you need to be an admin to push on master);

-3. Now let's publish the package on npm.
-You need to run `npm adduser` and have the credentials to do this;
+4. Now let's publish the package on npm.
+  3.1 If you not have access to Org GetNinjas in NPM, you need ask for users in Org to add you;

-  3.1 If nothing fails on `npm version` and you have the credentials of npm GetNinjas account, run `npm publish`.
+  3.2 If nothing fails on `npm version` and you have the credentials of npm GetNinjas account, run `npm publish`.

-4. Done!
+5. Done!
 Now, you can install the package on any project!

-# Documentation

-All documentation and markup sample are live on docs/demo.
-We are using documentjs to generate our styleguide page.

-The build (`npm run docs`) will run documentjs binary and generate all scaffold files.